 Medicare Part D Program Overview and History

-The Medicare Prescription Drug, Improvement and Modernization Act of 2003 established the Medicare Part D plan.
+The Medicare Prescription Drug, Improvement, and Modernization Act of 2003 established the Medicare Part D plan.
 It was put into effect in 2006.
-Medicare Part D offers voluntary drug benefits for about 56 million elderly and disabled individuals through the use of private healthcare plans approved under strict guidelines set by the federal government.
+Medicare Part D offers voluntary drug benefits for about 56 million elderly and disabled individuals using private healthcare plans approved under strict guidelines set by the federal government.

 Medicare Part D Prescription Drug Plans is coverage for retail prescription drugs or the medications that you pick up at a pharmacy.
-This is a voluntary program which allows you to access medications at an affordable rate and insures yourself against any prescriptions you may need future.
+This is a voluntary program that allows you to access medications at an affordable rate and insures yourself against any prescriptions you may need in the future.

 The cost of Medicare Part D prescription or Medicare Advantage plans

 Choosing your drug plan should never be based purely on the plan’s monthly premium because every plan has its own separate premium, drug formulary, and copay.
-Just enrolling in the cheapest plan without checking the plan’s formulary could lead you into paying higher out of pocket costs for the year.
-This could be an expensive mistake especially if you learn later that the plan does not cover one of your medications.
-Remember, the least expensive monthly premium is not necessarily the least expensive plan when figuring in total prescription costs.
-Also, do not forget, all Part D plans, the benefits, formulary, pharmacy network, provider network, premium and/or copayments/co-insurance may change on January 1 of each year.
+Just enrolling in the cheapest plan without checking the plan’s formulary could lead you into paying higher out-of-pocket costs for the year.
+This could be an expensive mistake, especially if you learn later that the plan does not cover one of your medications.
+Remember, the least expensive monthly premium is not necessarily the least expensive plan when figuring out total prescription costs.
+Also, do not forget, all Part D plans, the benefits, formulary, pharmacy network, provider network, premium, and/or copayments/co-insurance may change on January 1 of each year.

-What does your Medicare Part D pan cover?
+What does your Medicare Part D plan cover?

 It’s vital that you check with each Part D plan, as one plan may cover more than another plan.
 Some plans may not cover the prescriptions you need at all.

 In addition to covering prescription drugs based on multiple tiers, many Medicare Part D prescription plans offer a separate tier for injectable drugs, like insulin.
-The cost sharing options for injectable tiers tends to be higher.
+The cost-sharing options for injectable tiers tend to be higher.

 The federal government offers extra help with paying for your Part D drug plan and paying for your medications if you qualify and is based on income.
 This is what is called a Low-Income Subsidy.
 Anyone can apply for this from Social Security at any time.
 Help is only awarded based on proving low-income and limited resources.
 You must have an annual income that falls below 150% of the Federal Poverty Level based on your household size.

-Beneficiaries who qualify may receive assistance with paying their monthly Part D premiums, their annual Part D deductible, and also their co-payments on retail medications.
-There are different levels of qualification, and your subsidy level generally determines how much assistance you will get towards your premiums.
+Beneficiaries who qualify may receive assistance with paying their monthly Part D premiums, their annual Part D deductible, and their co-payments on retail medications.
+There are various levels of qualification, and your subsidy level determines how much assistance you will get toward your premiums.
 Someone qualifying with a full subsidy would have 100% of their Part D premium paid for, up to the benchmark allowed by Medicare for that particular year.